devwerks/XSS-Cheatsheet/README.md

  * A collection of XSS attack vectors
  * A set of useful files for XSS testing
- * A Live Editor XSS testing
+ * A Live Editor for XSS testing
  * Encoder (Hex, Base64, JSFuck)

 Pull requests welcome